List of public, regional, and bank holidays in November 2026 to help plan your time.

 Visit Manipur to enjoy the Kut festival with colourful dances and cultural events.
 The landscapes are filled with green hills, clear skies, and peaceful views.
 It's a perfect spot for both celebration and calm.

 Walk along quiet beaches and enjoy the mix of French and Indian architecture.
-November brings pleasant weather, perfect for outdoor cafés and coastal walks.
+In November, the pleasant weather and affordable cost of a trip to Puducherry make it perfect for outdoor cafés and coastal walks.
 Explore old churches, museums, and scenic streets with ease.

 Join Kannada Rajyotsava celebrations full of music, parades, and food.
 Visit old temples, royal forts, and historic sites across the state.
 Enjoy mild weather while exploring both cities and nature.

 Experience the Wangala Festival with drums, dances, and local traditions.
 The cool weather makes it ideal for trekking through caves and waterfalls.
-Enjoy the charm of quiet villages and green hills.
+Enjoy the charm of quiet villages and green hills while planning your journey with a clear idea of the Meghalaya trip cost.

 Celebrate Lhabab Duchen at peaceful monasteries surrounded by mountains.
 November is clear and crisp, offering great views of the Himalayas.
-You can enjoy short hikes, lakes, and cultural spots in comfort.
+If you're planning to visit Sikkim, enjoy short hikes, lakes, and cultural spots in complete comfort.

 A trip to Vietnam in November is great for a calm and colourful holiday.
 The weather is cool in the north and warm in the south.
 You can enjoy walks in Hanoi, boat rides in Ha Long Bay, or coffee in Ho Chi Minh City.
 The streets of Hoi An look lovely with lanterns and lights.
 Fewer tourists and better prices make it a good time to visit.